gkotian/gkotian.github.io/travels/_posts/2010-05-15-community-dinner.md

 title: Community Dinner
 categories:
 - Ecuador
-excerpt: Preparations were underway at the library for a large community dinner that had been planned for today evening.
-I was sitting in the library completely oblivious to the plans, until Nicolas came along and asked me if I could help in moving a pot in the kitchen.
 ---

 Preparations were underway at the library for a large community dinner that had